Attendance

 The school register will be taken in registration (form time), twice per day.
 If your child is not in registration they will not receive a mark for attendance and will be classed as absent.
 Registration is essential as their form time additionally covers school notices, changes and events.
 It is also the time that other skills and subjects are covered and it is therefore essential that they attend.
 If your child must attend an appointment it would be beneficial where possible to arrange this during their lunchtime or at the end of the school day.

 The law states that you must send your child to school each and every day.
-You are committing an offence if you fail to make sure that your child attends school and you run the risk of being issued with a fixed penalty notice or being taken to court.
+You are committing an offence if you fail to make sure that your child attends school and you run the risk of being issued with a penalty notice or being taken to court.

 Punctuality